Authors & Events

 | ISBN 9780698144316

 In the newest edition of The Dietary Guidelines for Americans, the U.S. government has – for the very first time – limited the amount of sugar that it is safe for us to consume.
 Yet sugar hides behind many names on ingredient lists, making it sometimes impossible to discover.
 Although “evaporated cane juice” might be easy enough to puzzle out – what about “diastatic malt” or “panocha?”
 In Sugar Has 56 Names, Robert H. Lustig, MD, bestselling author of Fat Chance and The Fat Chance Cookbook, provides a list of ingredient names that food manufacturers use to disguise sugar content as well as a rundown of common grocery store items and their total sugar content.
 Concise and direct, Sugar Has 56 Names is an essential tool for smart shopping.

-Robert H. Lustig, M.D has spent the past sixteen years treating childhood obesity and studying the effects of sugar on the central nervous system and metabolism.
-He is the Director of the UCSF Weight Assessment for Teen and Child Health… More about Robert H. Lustig
+Robert H. Lustig, MD, has spent the past 16 years treating childhood obesity and studying the effects of sugar on the central nervous system and metabolism.
+He is the director of the UCSF Weight Assessment for Teen and Child Health… More about Robert H. Lustig

 Visit other sites in the Penguin Random House Network